 I’ve had dogs my whole life.
 I’ve trained them, even showed one when I was in my high school years.
-So I’ve been around dogs most of my life.
-Two years ago, my son (23 at the time) came home with a puppy he had found on the side of the road, one he had almost run over.
+I’ve been around dogs most of my life.
+Several years ago, my son (23 at the time) came home with a puppy he had found on the side of the road, one he had almost run over.
 As puppies go, this one was cute, even compared to other puppies.
 We did our customary vet visit to make sure he was OK and brought him into the house.
 At the time, we thought he was a Husky and German Shepard mix.
 But almost immediately, we noticed a difference about this little guy.
 He liked to bite, first of all.
 He was young, too.
 Possibly not even weaned yet.

 We worked on the biting, making sure he knew that was not a game we wanted to play.
 I had learned that you have to teach them bite inhibition early before they are three months old, otherwise, they will bite when they’re older, too, but not realize the strength of their bite.
 He got better with a lot of work.

 But there were some other behaviors that were odd.
 First of all, he liked to talk back.
 As we gently trained him, he was fine when he wanted to do something you were asking, but as soon as he no longer wanted to behave, he would snap and growl at you.
 He was talking back.
 Worse, if you tried to correct him in this mood, he would get flat out aggressive.
 He wasn’t even ten pounds at this point, so it was easy to control, but I had a vision of a full-grown Husky acting like this – we had to get control of the situation.
 We started to use positive methods with him, and it started to work – mostly.
 He still is the only dog I’ve ever had who really doesn’t seem to care if he pleases you.